FAQs

 4. Cleaning Your Screen

 • Hold the screen a few inches over the tealight candle until you begin to see the residue melt (this should just take a few seconds).
-Remove the screen from the heat and brush the liquified pieces away.
+Remove the screen from the heat and brush the residue away.
 Repeat as needed.
 You can also put your screen in the dishwasher to clean off any oil or smudges.

 Over time you may choose to replace your screen and you can easily purchase a replacement screen in our shop.